 But the kind of democracy he was looking for, deeply participatory, careful and broadly empowered, simply didn’t exist in this country.
 That it could develop at a large State institution, unlikely as it may seem in retrospect, was particularly exciting to everyone at the time.
 Unfortunately, administrators are employed to be neither visionaries nor grassroots organizers.
 Under the daily grind, they couldn’t see that a big job was left unfinished.

 Above, the Agate street prototypes.
-Above left, note that there are five different types of window here.
-Alexander has found that windows and dormers are best sized and situated on site, where the best shape and placement can be determined according to view, light, effect on rooms, etc. Above right, one of the most striking features of the Agate housing are the many grand old trees that were preserved.
+Above top, note that there are five different types of window here.
+Alexander has found that windows and dormers are best sized and situated on site, where the best shape and placement can be determined according to view, light, effect on rooms, etc. Above middle, one of the most striking features of the Agate housing are the many grand old trees that were preserved.
 The buildings were designed to fit in and around them, unusually sensitive for government construction.
-Below, once students questioned the University’s decision to put housing on the Amazon site, the administration panicked and successfully used Alexander as a scapegoat.
+Above bottom, once students questioned the University’s decision to put housing on the Amazon site, the administration panicked and successfully used Alexander as a scapegoat.

-Above, a piece of Alexander’s design for the Amazon site, commisioned by the University of Oregon, intended to enhance the sense of community often found in student housing.
+Above, top two, a piece of Alexander’s design for the Amazon site, commissioned by the University of Oregon, intended to enhance the sense of community often found in student housing.
 The urban village could also demonstrate that sturdy, sensitive, high-quality multi-unit dwellings, of a kind rarely found in the US today, can be built for the same price as standard dormitories or motels.
-Below, the floor plan for one of the Agate street prototypes of the Amazon housing, with studies, window-seats and alcoves for the benefit of students.
+Above bottom, the floor plan for one of the Agate street prototypes of the Amazon housing, with studies, window-seats and alcoves for the benefit of students.

-Most of the nicest spots recently appearing on campus were token rewards offered by big, damaging projects: the pleasant corner of benches at left sits by a lake-sized parking lot.
-A big new science complex took the former site of the Museum of Natural History, which received pocket change to build the beautiful building above.
-Below, new art studios designed with the help of students.
+Above, most of the nicest spots recently appearing on campus were token rewards offered by big, damaging projects: the pleasant corner of benches at the top sits by a lake-sized parking lot.
+A big new science complex took the former site of the Museum of Natural History, which received pocket change to build the beautiful building above, middle.
+Above bottom, new art studios designed with the help of students.

 Despite the use of the Experiment’s democratic terminology within University administrative circles, the physical evidence overwhelmingly suggests that nothing remotely approaching the plan actually exists at the University of Oregon.
 The two new smiling plate-glass office buildings above are unremarkably typical of modern, politely accepted, cold-blooded schools of design.
 Above left, the latest addition to Lawrence Hall, which houses the School of Architecture and Allied Arts.
 Originally built in the ’20s with rustic Art Deco ornament, the building continually suffers from trendy amending and remodeling.
 By the time of this most recent addition, the Experiment had long since atrophied within a bureaucratic body-cast.
 Above right, the infamous University Riverfront Research Park, a costly attempt to hop onto the high-tech bandwagon, with office floors that should encourage Silicon Valley computer executives to indulge in their fondness for cubicles.
 This project was so controversial that it was officially removed from the community decision-making process.
 Left top, millions from Nike’s top executive, a University graduate, poured into a library addition so disrespectful of people that it might act as a deterrent to education.
 This extremely expensive semi-circular wooden bench is topped by an ornamental trim that makes leaning back impossibly uncomfortable, and the foot-rest is just a bit too far away for anyone’s legs.
 The first thing found upon entering the library is this endless hallway, left, the inside of a submarine in pastels.
 Terrifying, windowless: a miserable prelude to finding a book.
 Many components of Alexander’s plan, clearly ignored, would have made such a design impossible.
 The badly misplaced gate, left, creates a subtle damage also warned of explicitly in the Oregon Experiment: avoid cutting off the campus from the city -- don’t turn the University into a glorified high school.
 The giant gate is a model demonstration of this effect: it cuts off visual contact between popular on-campus and off-campus hangouts directly across the street from each other.
 The effect is compounded by a business building, the Chiles Center, left bottom, a cruel, unresponsive brick fortress, that inserted itself upon an active, prominent campus corner at the whim of the donor.
 Certain new buildings feature quite arbitrary and disorienting postmodern ornament.
 The cold, unnatural Science Complex, right, sports dozens of excess columns.
 Filmmaker David Heine quips, "Apparently Science has lost faith in The Arch."